Fairness, Equity and Representation

 Dr. Dina M. Brulles, is the Director of Gifted Education at Paradise Valley Unified School District in Arizona where she has developed a continuum of gifted education programs, preschool through high school.
 She is also the Gifted Program Coordinator at Arizona State University.
 Dina currently serves on the NAGC Board of Directors as Governance Secretary and previously served as their School District Representative.
 Dina was a co-recipient of NAAGC’s inaugural 2014 Gifted Coordinator Award, the 2019 Book of the Year Award, and the Professional Development Network Award in 2013.

 Dina co-authored the books: A Teacher’s Guide to Flexible Grouping and Collaborative Learning, Designing Gifted Education Programs: From Purpose to Implementation, Differentiated Lessons for All Learners; The Cluster Grouping Handbook; Teaching Gifted Kids in Today’s Classrooms; and Helping All Gifted Children Learn.
 Dina assists school districts in developing, supporting, and evaluating gifted programs with an emphasis on increasing equity and diversity.
 Having implemented and supervised the Schoolwide Cluster Grouping Model, she has become a recognized expert in that practice.

-Author of the new the Naglieri General Ability Test: Verbal
+Co-author of the new Naglieri General Ability Tests–Verbal.

-Author of the new the Naglieri General Ability Test: Verbal, the Naglieri General Ability Test: Nonverbal, and the Naglieri General Ability Test: Quantitative.
+Author of the new Naglieri General Ability Tests–Nonverbal.
+Co-author of the Naglieri General Ability Tests–Verbal and the Naglieri General Ability Tests–Quantitative.